 Avoid stopping in the middle of the road – there are legitimate reasons behind this advice.
 Icelandic roads are very narrow, with many turns, so stopping right in the middle of the road can put you and other drivers in danger.
 If you need to stop, make sure you pull over in an area designated for it, like a nearby parking spot.

 7. Understand Icelandic Roundabouts

-There are many two-lane roundabouts in the country, particularly in Reykjavik, so it helps to know how to approach one.
+Interested in Reykjavik tours?
+There are many two-lane roundabouts in the city.
 The golden rule is that the car in the inner lane has the right to exit first, so be sure to give the right of way if you’re in the outer lane.

 Additionally, you always have to use the turn signal when exiting the roundabout as well as if you’re not leaving on the first exit.
 This is to indicate to other drivers what you’re doing.

 Iceland and excellent 4G coverage go hand in hand!
 Make the most of the reliable connectivity by remembering to keep your phone charged to 100% or alternatively, carrying a power bank along.
 The advantage is that you can forego the car rental company’s GPS and use your phone app instead.
 However, make sure exercise safety and keep your eyes on the road.

 Portable routers are available as an extra option with car rental plans.
 MyCar models provide routers that can accommodate up to ten devices.